Design system primitives

 Types of primitives

-There are many types of primitives, but the ones I find most common and valuable are Box
+There are many types of primitives, but the ones I find most common and valuable are Box, Stack, and Grid.
+I’m confident that if they are built flexible enough, they will cover most use cases.

 Box

-is a div or polymorphic component that has easy access to the design system’s tokens.
-Imagine a div
+A Box is a div or polymorphic component that has easy access to the design system’s tokens.
+Imagine a div that has been “dipped” in the design language.

 A polymorphic component is a single adaptable component that can represent different semantic HTML elements, with TypeScript automatically adjusting to these changes.

-API.
+Depending on your goals, you can do whatever you want with the Box API.
 Personally, I think you should offer everything that the HTML element does plus top-level props that hook into tokens.

 Let’s take a look at an example: